mofe64/vulcan/notes.md

 Keep this three-liner handy; if you see the same discovery error in another project, first check whether the kubeconfig is still referencing a vanished `ca.crt` file.

+# Vulcan Platform Notes

+## Namespace-Scoped Role Binding System

+The Vulcan platform implements a namespace-scoped role binding system that automatically creates Kubernetes RBAC role bindings for project members based on their project-level roles.

+### How It Works

+1. **Project Member Roles**: Users can have three roles within a project:

+   - `admin`: Full administrative access to the project namespace
+   - `maintainer`: Edit access to resources in the project namespace
+   - `viewer`: Read-only access to resources in the project namespace

+2. **Kubernetes Role Mapping**: Project roles are mapped to standard Kubernetes ClusterRoles:

+   - `admin` → `admin` ClusterRole (full permissions)
+   - `maintainer` → `edit` ClusterRole (create, update, delete permissions)
+   - `viewer` → `view` ClusterRole (read-only permissions)

+3. **Namespace Isolation**: Each project gets its own namespace where role bindings are created, ensuring that users can only access resources within their assigned project namespace.

+### Implementation Details

+#### Database Schema

+- `project_members` table stores user-project-role relationships
+- `users` table stores user information including email addresses
+- The system joins these tables to get user emails for role binding creation

+#### Controller Logic

+The `ProjectClusterBindingReconciler` handles the creation of role bindings:

+1. **Project Member Lookup**: Queries the database to get all project members with their roles and email addresses
+2. **Role Mapping**: Maps project roles to Kubernetes roles
+3. **Role Binding Creation**: Uses the `utils.EnsureRoleBinding` function to create namespace-scoped role bindings
+4. **Error Handling**: Provides detailed error messages and status conditions for troubleshooting

+#### Role Binding Structure

+Each role binding follows this pattern:

+- **Name**: `rb-{role}-{email}` (e.g., `rb-admin-user@example.com`)
+- **Namespace**: Project-specific namespace
+- **Subject**: User email address
+- **Role Reference**: Standard Kubernetes ClusterRole (`admin`, `edit`, or `view`)

+### Benefits

+1. **Security**: Namespace isolation prevents cross-project access
+2. **Simplicity**: Uses standard Kubernetes ClusterRoles, no custom roles needed
+3. **Consistency**: Same permission model across all Kubernetes distributions
+4. **Maintainability**: Leverages existing Kubernetes RBAC infrastructure
+5. **Auditability**: Clear role binding names make it easy to track permissions

+### Usage Example

+When a user is added to a project with the `maintainer` role:

+1. The system creates a role binding in the project namespace
+2. The user gets `edit` permissions within that namespace only
+3. They can create, update, and delete resources but cannot manage RBAC
+4. Access is automatically restricted to the project namespace

+### Troubleshooting

+- Check the ProjectClusterBinding status conditions for error messages
+- Verify that user emails exist in the database
+- Ensure the target cluster is accessible
+- Review operator logs for detailed role binding creation information